perscholas-edu/lecture-slides/lectures/java/design-principles/clean-code/content.md

 -
 -
 # Clean Code
-Any fool can write code a system can understand.
+* Any fool can write code a system can understand.
 Good programmers write code that humans can understand.
   - Martin Fowler
+* Good code is better than `truth`, it is `honesty`
+  - Leon Hunter

 -
 -